BibleClinger/DSPassTranslator/README.md

 - Some Level 2 passwords cannot be generated with certain high scores.
 I'm unsure if this is due to a limitation of the password system, or if there is a bug.
 This remains something to sort out.
 - The score text input and the score slider input are not always 100% synced.
 I could afford to redo the data bindings.
+- Only the SNES system is supported currently.

 # TODO: